Torg

 Demand for Alternative Raw Materials

 Legume, quinoa, buckwheat, and chickpea pasta are now becoming retail staples for health-focused stores.
 Shoppers today seek suppliers who can process these raw materials without sacrificing taste or texture.
-Based on Cognitive Market Research, the organic pasta market is anticipated to reach USD 691.8 million by 2025, growing ~9.8% CAGR from 2033.
+The organic pasta market is anticipated to grow ~9.8% CAGR through 2033.
 Essentially, alternative grains are becoming serious profit streams for distributors.

 Premium & Artisanal Packaging